 Would a colleague at Glasgow be willing to review my fellowship or scholarship application?

-Yes, the chair of the Research Committee (Simon Gay) is happy to review fellowship applications, or to find someone else who is suitable.
+Yes, the Director of Research (Prof Craig Macdonald) is happy to review fellowship applications, or to find someone else who is suitable.

 I have recently become a parent.
 Where can I find advice and support at the university?